 Building

-System type: Affine system
+System type: Linear continuous system

 State dimension: 48

-Application domain: Mechanical Engineering
+Application domain: Mechanical engineering

 Model description